RosettaCommons/documentation/application_documentation/Application-Documentation/PerResidueSolventExposure.md

 To use the application, the following command line options need to be specified:
 ```
 -centroid_version         use flag if centroid mode is desired (FA is default)
+-in:file:centroid         use this flag if centroid mode calculations are being done!
 -neighbor_closest_atom    use flag if FA calculation requires the nearest neighbor (default behavior is to use CB)
--atom_neighbor_count      use flag if you want to calculate the number of neighboring atoms (FA mode only)
 -sphere_method            use flag if you want to use the sphere method
 -cone_method              use flag if you want to use the cone method
 -dist_midpoint            midpoint of distance calculation (default = 9.0)